calom/houseOfDecks/README.md

 ## Local Run
 To run locally
 1. Navigate to the project root
-2. Execute command: `mvn clean install`
+2. Execute command: `mvn clean test`